jupyterhub/configurable-http-proxy/README.md

     --statsd-prefix <prefix>         Prefix to use for statsd statistics --log-level <loglevel>           Log level (debug, info, warn, error) --proxy-timeout <n>              Timeout (in millis) when proxy receives no response from target

+    --change-origin                  Passthrough for node-http-proxy's changeOrigin option
+    --storage-backend <storage-class> Use for custom storage classes
 ```